MicrosoftDocs/SupportArticles-docs/support/dotnet/csharp/compute-hash-values.md

     tmpNewHash = new MD5CryptoServiceProvider().ComputeHash(tmpSource);
     ```

-2. The most straightforward way to compare two byte arrays is to loop through the arrays, comparing each individual element to its counterpart from the second value.
+2. The most straightforward way to compare two arrays of bytes is to loop through the arrays, comparing each individual element to its counterpart from the second value.
 If any elements are different, or if the two arrays aren't the same size, the two values aren't equal.

     ```csharp
     bool bEqual = false;